Determining IEP Goal Mastery Criteria

 Clarity is KEY and should be at the forefront of your mind as you create the mastery criteria for your students’ IEP goals and benchmarks.

-Keep it clear and ensure that mastery criteria really does show complete skill mastery, with those factors in mind, you’ll be on your way to a comprehensive and effective IEP.
+Keep it clear and specific, and ensure that mastery criteria really does show complete skill mastery.

 WordPress Cookie Plugin by Real Cookie Banner